Tuesday, September 17, 2013

 Q: Morgan, do I have to pick out all my reception songs?
 My DJ gave me a huge list of songs but it is daunting to go through! -Mandy

-A: Hi Mandy, it is quite a 0655simple answer of NO, but the explanation might be more of what you are looking for.
+A: Hi Mandy, it is quite a simple answer of NO, but the explanation might be more of what you are looking for.
 Here is the thing…a GOOD DJ will be able to gage your audience throughout the night and pick the appropriate music accordingly.
 If he sees that a particular genre of music is keeping the dance floor busy…they will continue with something similar to ensure that it continues to be the case.
 The last thing you want to do is limit and dictate exactly what they must play because it just might not flow or be what entices your guests to get their boogie ON!

 My advice is simple: